magnuslian/ML_project2-1/README.md

 ### Run

-To save time to create the prediction file, we have already trained the model and saved the weights in the file `weights_best.h5`.
+To save time to create the prediction file, we have already trained the model and saved the weights in the file `weights.h5`.
 To get the prediction file, please run the `run.py`.
 Keep in mind that you will have to provide a valid datapath for the test data to be able to run the file.
 The images have to be put in the file `test_set_images` as they were when downloaded.

 ### Train

 We have provided the file `train_model.py` for those who wish to run the model from scratch.
 This will however take some time, depending on the computer setup.
-We used approximately 40 hours.
 Please provide the correct path for both training and test data to be able to run the file.

 ### Contents